ThomasdenH/iban_validate/README.md

 ### [validate_iban_country()](https://docs.rs/iban_validate/0.2.1/iban/fn.validate_iban_country.html)
 This function validates the BBAN country specific part of an IBAN address.
 It distinguishes between three different
 results:
-- The country was recognized and the country format is valid
+- The country code was recognized and the country format is valid
-- The country was recognized and the country format is invalid
+- The country code was recognized and the country format is invalid
-- The country was not recognized
+- The country code was not recognized